Apatagonicus/Apatagonicus/README.md

 ## 💫 About Me:

-👨‍💻 Computer Science Student @ [Coburg University of Applied Sciences](https://www.coburg-university.de/) <br>🌱 I’m currently learning Java, Html, Css and many more things
+👨‍💻 Computer Science Student @ <a href="https://www.coburg-university.de/" target="_blank">Coburg University of Applied Sciences</a> <br>🌱 I’m currently learning Java, Html, Css and many more things

 ##